gfodor/skyrunner/README.md

 See `jobs/example_job.rb` for an example job.
 To run a job, just call `execute!` on the job, passing any named job arguments you want.
 The job class should implement the method `run`.
 This method will get passed the job arguments.
 For each task you want consumers to run, `run` should yield an array of two elements, the first being the name of the method on the job class to run for the task, and the second a Hash of method arguments.

 You can specify `on_complete` and `on_failure` methods to call when the tasks are all completed, or if any of them fail, respectively.
 These methods will also be passed the original job arguments.
+Importantly, the completion method is guaranteed to be called once and only once, when the final task has been completed.